dirkagterhuis/dirkagterhuis.github.io/README.md

     - [ ] Give back a json or csv.
 - [ ] Use menu button for navigation
 - [ ] Something to track traffic
+- [ ] Make something to turn .md blogs into content

 # How to